 Scroll through the templates to find the newsletter templates available.

-Clicking on the template icon to select it.
-On doing so it will open as a new Google Docs.
+Click on the template icon to select it.
+In doing so it will open as a new Google Docs.

-Editing the news letter will require time and patience.
-We suggest have a rough idea of what goes where as well as rough content to begin with.
+Editing the newsletter will require time and patience.
+We suggest having a rough idea of what goes where as well as rough content, to begin with.
 Or you could choose to start from scratch and edit the entire document part by part.